cayobro/cayobro.github.io/about.md

 <!--author-->

-I am interested in anything related to complex systems and control, at the intersection of nature, health, and engineering.

 My current projects include:
 * bioinspired (soft) robots: How to combine biomechanics, traditional model-based approaches, and AI to make these robots move the way we want to?
 * PDE control in the context of population dynamics: How can we mathematically describe and stabilize systems of multiple populations that occur, for example, in epidemics, demography, and ecology?